The world could soon add two new countries. In Catalonia and Kurdistan, referendums have been held to secede from Spain and Iraq, respectively.

 International recognition is often a stumbling block for would-be states.
 Consider the likes of Kosovo, Somaliland, South Ossetia and Transnistria.

 Others don’t even get to that point.
-Here is a selection of countries that remained on the drawing board.
+Here are ten countries that remained on the drawing board.

-The Intermarium (“between seas”) was a Polish proposal for the federalization of Central and European Europe.
+The Intermarium (“between seas”) was a Polish proposal for the federalization of Central and Eastern Europe.

 Outside Poland, the plan met little sympathy.